wixtoolset/web/src/Docusaurus/docs/tools/preprocessor.md

 $(fun.AutoVersion(x.y))
 ```

 Gets an auto generated version number using the same scheme as .NET AssemblyVersion attribute.
-The parameters x.y specify the major and minor verion number.
+The parameters x.y specify the major and minor version number.
 The build number is set to the number of days since 1/1/2000 and revision to the number of seconds since midnight divided by 2.
 Both values are calculated using UTC.